QwenLM/Qwen2.5/docs/source/deployment/tgi.rst

 - no speculation (default): 17.4ms
 - speculation (with ``n=2``): 16.6ms

 In this particular use case (code generation), speculative decoding is 10% faster than the default configuration.
-The overall perfomrance of speculative decoding highly depends on the type of task.
+The overall performance of speculative decoding highly depends on the type of task.
 It works best for code or highly repetitive text.

 More context on speculative decoding can be found `here <https://huggingface.co/docs/text-generation-inference/conceptual/speculation>`__.